paul-brtd/FatesList/docs/docs/websockets/getting-started.md

 ### What are Websockets?

-Please read [this nice MDN doc on WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) first before attempting this
+Please read [this nice MDN doc on WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) first before attempting this.
+Check if your library supports this and is a v2 library as v1 had a completely different process

 ### The Steps